 Born in Norway, shaped by nature and the needs of modern movement, Yama builds on a shared belief in purposeful design and lasting quality.
 Rooted in movement, form, and function—and inspired by Nordic minimalism—we create versatile layering pieces crafted with intention using responsible materials and a circular approach driven by purpose, durability and longevity.
 Behind Yama stands a broad and growing network of adventurers, aesthetes, designers, and brand builders—people with deep experience in outdoor performance, fashion, and creative direction, with a shared vision of how a brand can inspire and connect.

-We were responsible for brand strategy, visual identity, and digital platform: designed as one system.
-The online store is built on Nonspace Storefront with Shopify and Sanity, and includes a digital product passport, structured returns programme, and repair service integrated directly into the solution.
+The online store is built on Nonspace Storefront using Shopify and Sanity, and includes a digital product passport, a structured return program, and a repair service directly integrated into the solution.

 The platform was designed to feel more considered than a typical online store.
 Unhurried, intentional, with room to breathe.